positron-solutions/elisp-repo-kit/README.md

 # Licensing, Developer Certificate of Origin

-This template project is distributed with the MIT license. `erk-new` will also run `erk-rename-relicense`, which will automatically switch to the GPL3 license.  **The MIT license allows re-licensing, and so this change is compatible.** If you accept non-trivial changes to your project, it will be very hard to change to the GPL3 later, so consider this choice.
+This project and its derivative templates are distributed with an MIT license. `erk-new` will also run `erk-rename-relicense`, which will automatically switch to the GPL3 license.  **The MIT license allows re-licensing, and so this change is compatible.** If you accept non-trivial changes to your project, it will be very hard to change to the GPL3 later, so consider this choice.

 The new repository will also come with DCO sign-off checking on PR's.
 The instructions are in the [CONTRIBUTING](../CONTRIBUTING.md) guide.
 A DCO sign-off policy will give